 1-2% concession is generally applicable.
 So, if a property worth Rs 60 lakh, a woman borrower can save around Rs 60,000-1,20,000.

 Special schemes are offered by many institutions to encourage women to come forward to take home loans for their better future.
 There are even many financial institutions that sometimes offer special schemes on home loans to women.

-As a woman, she can avail all of these benefits.
+As a woman, she can avail of all of these benefits.
 This, of course, depends on certain criteria like a stable income and impeccable credit history-just like any other borrower.
-In addition, there are many benefits she-and hoards of other women can avail like lower stamp duty charges.
+Also, there are many benefits she-and hoards of other women can avail of like lower stamp duty charges.
 So, yes, women must buy homes when they are ready- with the help of a home loan.